alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 ### Word of caution

 As a mentioned, some JavaScript developers use nested if else statements to make code more readable.
 This may work in theory.
-In reality, it is very go over the edge.
+In reality, it is very easy to go over the edge.
 You nest one `if` statement then another and, before you realize it, you have a deep chain of `if` statements that make your code harder to work with instead of easier.

 So, don't start converting all `if` statements with complex conditions to multiple nested `if` statements.
 Instead, try to use line breaks to make that complex condition more readable, while sticking to one `if` statement.
 In the end, JavaScript doesn't treat white space and line breaks in the same way Python does.